ecalfee/hilo/data/landraces_fromLi/README.txt

 # (see also mislabel here: https://www.ncbi.nlm.nih.gov/Traces/study/?acc=SRP065483)

 # Li identified this error.
 RIMA0625 is from the Andes and RIMMA043 is from the Mexican highlands.
 This correction is reflected in the ID by population .txt files.

+# Also RIMMA1010 was originally identified as a lowland mexican maize but Li removed it from her analysis for 'weird behavior' so I will exclude that sample too.